Introduction

 The triennial also works closely with local schools and educational institutions, developing resources and programs that use contemporary art as a vehicle for learning across different subjects and age groups.
 This educational dimension extends the exhibition's impact beyond the art world, creating lasting benefits for the town's residents.

-Experience the Folkestone Triennial through this guided tour of selected artworks from previous editions.
+Experience the Folkestone Triennial through this guided tour of artworks and locations that showcase how public art has transformed this coastal town.

 Venue Locations